jrp2212/get-nft-transactions/README.md

 ## Overview
-This repository contains a JavaScript script that utilizes Alchemy's SDK to fetch the transaction history of a NFT from an address.
+This repository contains a JavaScript script that utilizes Alchemy's SDK to fetch the details of all the NFT transactions by an address.
 For each NFT, the fields below are printed, however, to see all fields refer to the [Alchemy API reference](https://docs.alchemy.com/reference/sdk-getassettransfers):

-- Token Type
+- the from address of the transfer
+- the to address of the transfer
+- transaction hash of the transfer
+- unique id of transfer
+- block number where transfer occurred
-- Token ID
+- token symbol
-- Address
+- asset transfer value

 ## Steps to Run